-Here is Marc’s well thought out reply:
+Here is our reply:

 For some reason there is an agenda to slam one or the other to meet an agenda based on feelings.
 This is a logical issue.
 We all have a right to the resources, wolves and people alike.
-Population control and balance is the issue at hand, as it concerns prey and predictor species.
+Population control and balance is the issue at hand, as it concerns prey and predator species.
 Humans are the ones who are responsible for population control and people must claim our God given right to harvest wild game.
 This issue is not at all about the wolves.
 It’s about someone’s “pet species,” and the eventual agenda to replace our role as population controllers by eliminating hunting.
 Who is protecting the Idaho elk herds that are down as much as 90% in some areas.
 If humans did that, we would be put in jail.
 Please don’t take offense to this.
 I am very, very fearful of having my sons rights to hunt with me, taken away.